MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 ---

-title: Upload organizational data to Workplace Analytics (subsequent uploads)
+title: Subsequent uploads of organizational data into Workplace Analytics
-description: How to upload data from your organization to Workplace Analytics.
-Follow these steps if this is not the first time you are uploading data.
+description: Steps for subsequent organizational (HR) data uploads into Workplace Analytics assuming this is not your first data upload
-author: paul9955
+author: madehmer
 ms.author: v-pausch
 ms.topic: article
 localization_priority: normal